 Amy Glass, Member At Large

 Amy Glass is a graduate of Princeton University and is currently a Partner and Managing Director at The Boston Consulting Group (BCG), where she has been for 25 years.
 Amy focused her attention on clients in the retail and pharmaceutical spaces early in her career and now leads Compensation, Equity and Career Development for the global Partner cohort at BCG.
 Amy has been an active fundraiser for children’s brain tumor research since 2005.

 Michael A. Bass, Esq. is a graduate of the University of Vermont and the New England School of Law.
 He holds an LL.M degree in Taxation from the Graduate Tax Program at Boston University School of Law.
 He is admitted to both the Massachusetts and Florida Bars.
 Michael is the Managing Partner at the Boston law firm of Bass, Doherty & Finks P.C., representing clients in the areas of estate planning, business succession, tax law, planned charitable giving and trust and probate administration.
-Michael serves on the Boards of Directors of the Boston Estate Planning Council, Jewish Big Brothers Big Sisters of Greater Boston, as well as several corporate clients and private foundations.
+Michael serves on the Boards of Directors of Jewish Big Brothers Big Sisters of Greater Boston, as well as several corporate clients and private foundations.